BooRuleDie/FA2FO/go-concurrency-patterns/README.md

 # Mutex

 Mutexes are used to lock shared data among goroutines so it can be updated or read without triggering a race condition.
 In Go, it's mostly recommended to use channels for communication across goroutines; however, that doesn't mean you should always be using channels for communication.
 When it comes to simpler tasks like increasing a counter, mutexes can be more appropriate.
 You can inspect the `mutex/mutex.go` file for further details.

+# Pub / Sub

+This is the most complicated pattern among all those covered so far.
+You can think of it as a message broker implementation in Go.
+There is a publisher and a consumer, and the rest of the operations are the same as message brokers.
+The tricky part is the usage of `RWMutex` in the publisher.
+If you inspect the code, you can see that when there is a write operation *(such as adding/removing subscribers, modifying subscription lists, updating shared state, closing channels, deleting subscribers, or changing publisher status)* to any shared data, `mu.Lock()` & `mu.Unlock()` are used, and when there's only a read operation, `mu.RLock()` & `mu.RUnlock()` are used.
+We can explain it with the following example:

+* `mu.RLock()`: I'm going to do a read operation, so any other goroutine that accesses the same data as me shouldn't be able to write it until I'm finished; however, they can read the data.
+* `mu.Lock()`: I'm going to do a write operation, so in order to prevent race conditions and data inconsistencies, no other goroutine should be able to write or read the same data I'm currently accessing.